 Litigation - From time to time, the Company is subject to various claims and legal proceedings that arise in the ordinary course of business.
 The Company accrues for losses related to litigation when a potential loss is probable and the loss can be reasonably estimated in accordance with FASB requirements.
-With respect to the matter below, the Company determined a potential loss was not probable at December 31, 2013 and, accordingly, no amount was accrued at such time.
+As of December 31, 2014, the Company was not party to any material legal proceedings, thus no loss was probable and no amount was accrued.